Khirbat Faynan: Roman and Byzantine periods

 In the Roman and Byzantine periods, it was the center of the area's extensive copper mining complex, the largest in the Southern Levant.
 A cemetery associated with the mining community was also discovered.
 Examination of the remains found that people had absorbed metal from the mines.
 Severe arthritis was common amongst the population.
 The graves were marked by stones.
 The layout of the graves in rows is comparable to the broadly contemporary cemeteries at Be'er Sheva and Blakhiya.

 Early Christian authors including Eusebius and Athanasius of Alexandria wrote of large numbers of Christians being deported to Phaeno, where they suffered under terrible conditions or suffered martyrdom.
 These included Silvanus, bishop of Gaza, who was beheaded in 311 AD together with 39 other Egyptian Christians after he proved too old for the work.

 Today

 Due to Faynan's location, the site is in a dry desert region that barely gets any rainfall.
-Faynan receives approximately 50mm of every year, which is significantly lower than its neighboring area in the Highlands of Jordan which averages 102-300mm of rainfall each year.
+Faynan receives approximately 50mm of rainfall every year, which is significantly lower than its neighboring area in the Highlands of Jordan which averages 102-300mm of rainfall each year.
 This puts Faynan in the category of a hyper-arid zone.

 Remains of what used to be a water management and water storage systems are still visible and are located along the south bank of the Wadi Ghuweir, which is opposite of Khirbat Faynan.
 The remains consist of an open channel, an aqueduct across Wadi Sheger, and includes a large and sunken reservoir.